 After the death of their mother, Charles and Mildred were trained by their father, a mortician, to take over the family business.
 This however, only lasted a short while.
 The twins abruptly left East Bridge after their father died under… ‘suspicious circumstances’.

-It was 1875 when the twins arrived in Erie.
+It was 1875 when the twins arrived in Ravens Gulch, just outside of Erie.
 Back then, it was a booming coal mining town with a large transient population of coal miners.
 Saloons and businesses sprung up along Briggs and Kattell streets catering to this thriving town and its inhabitants.
 It was into this newly formed community that Charles and Mildred set up The Wells Funeral Home which was followed a year later by The Wells Hotel.
 It was an immediate success, accommodating any weary traveler or local miner looking for a drink and a cheap room.

-So many people came and went through Erie, it was easy for these two to carry out their macabre games of torture and death.
+So many people came and went through Ravens Gulch, it was easy for these two to carry out their macabre games of torture and death.
 They built a series of tunnels from the hotel to the mortuary and from the mortuary to the corn fields.
 Here the twins would delight in stalking their prey through the corn, striking from the shadows and quickly retreating.
 They loved to toy with their hapless victims.
 A quick blade to the leg… another to the arm; like a symphony of terror they would slowly and methodically terrorize them until they collapsed broken both physically and mentally.

 An excerpt from Mildred’s journal gives a glimpse into the depraved minds of these two and their gruesome activities: